J2R2-Studios/alternadevstudio.com/memory-bank/activeContext.md

 - ✅ Implementation of data fetching from Directus with fallback to sample data
 - ✅ Basic layout and initial pages (Home, About)
 - ✅ Testing infrastructure with Jest
+- ✅ Merged includes into layouts folder to simplify directory structure

 ### In Progress